Clipper route: Decline and end

-Already fast dwindling due to the advent of modern engines, use of the Clipper route was halted entirely by World War II and the consequent near-total interruption of commercial shipping.
-A few last commercial ships using the route still sailed in 1948 and 1949.
+Already dwindling rapidly due to the advent of modern engines, use of the clipper route was halted entirely by World War II and the consequent near-total interruption of commercial shipping.
+A few commercial ships using the route still sailed in 1948 and 1949.

 Eric Newby chronicled the 1938 final voyage of the four-masted barque Moshulu in his book The Last Grain Race.

 Variations

-The route sailed by a sailing ship was always heavily dictated by the wind conditions, which are generally reliable from the west in the forties and fifties.
-Even here, winds are variable, and the precise route and distance sailed would depend on the conditions on a particular voyage.
+The route sailed by a sailing ship was always heavily dictated by the wind conditions, which are generally reliable from the west in the latitude of the forties and fifties.
+Even there, winds can be variable, and the precise route and distance sailed depended on the conditions on a particular voyage.
 Ships in the deep Southern Ocean could find themselves faced with persistent headwinds, or even becalmed.
 Sailing ships attempting to go against the route, however, could have even greater problems.

 In 1922, Garthwray attempted to sail west around the Horn carrying cargo from the Firth of Forth to Iquique, Chile.
 After two attempts to round the Horn the "wrong way", her master gave up and sailed east, reaching Chile from the other direction.

-Attempting in 1919 to sail from Melbourne to Bunbury, Western Australia, a distance of 2000 mi, the Gerthneil was unable to make way against the forties winds south of Australia, and was faced by strong westerly winds again when she attempted to pass through the Torres Strait to the north.
-She finally turned and sailed the other way, passing the Pacific, Cape Horn, the Atlantic, the Cape of Good Hope, and the Indian Ocean to finally arrive in Bunbury after 76 days at sea.
+In 1919, attempting to sail from Melbourne to Bunbury, Western Australia, a distance of 2000 mi, the Garthneill was unable to make way against the forties winds south of Australia, and was faced by strong westerly winds again when she attempted to pass through the Torres Strait to the north.
+She finally turned and sailed the other way, passing the Pacific, Cape Horn, the Atlantic, the Cape of Good Hope, and the Indian Ocean, to finally arrive in Bunbury after 76 days at sea.